Keep your carpets looking new by following these tips.

 Though summer is a fun and sunny season, the blazing heat and humidity are not fun to deal with.
-Depending where you live in the US, the humidity is even worse.
+Depending on where you live in the US, the humidity is even worse.
 High humidity negatively affects certain things.
 Wood flooring, for example, can be damaged by too low or too high humidity.

 Independence Day is quite the celebration and if you are the one hosting the barbecue, you need to make sure your home is perfect for welcoming guests.
 In case of rain or unbearable heat you also want to be prepared for guests trampling around inside.